Kesin2540/Banking-System-Project/README.md

 # 🏦 Banking System in C++

-A simple banking system built in C++ using file handling.
-This console-based project allows users to perform basic banking operations such as creating accounts, depositing and withdrawing money, checking balances, and modifying or deleting accounts.
+A console-based banking system built with C++ that allows users to manage simple banking operations.
+This project demonstrates the use of object-oriented programming and file handling to create, access, and modify account data with persistent storage.

 ## 📌 Features

-- Create a new bank account
+   - 🔐 Create a new bank account
+   - 💰 Deposit and withdraw funds
+   - 📊 Check account balance
-- View all account holders
+   - 🧾 View all account holders
-- Search for an account by account number
+   - 🔍 Search for an account by account number
-- Deposit and withdraw funds
-- Modify account details
+   - ✏️ Modify account details
-- Delete an existing account
+   - ❌ Delete an account
-- Data is stored persistently using file I/O
+   - 💾 Persistent data storage using file I/O

 ---

 ## 🛠️ Technologies Used

    - C++
-- File handling (`fstream`, `ifstream`, `ofstream`)
+   - File Handling: fstream, ifstream, ofstream
-- OOP concepts (classes, encapsulation)
+   - OOP Concepts: Classes, encapsulation, static members
-- Console UI (text-based)
+   - Standard Template Library: map for managing accounts
+   - Console-based UI: Menu-driven input/output system

 ---